DuncanRitchie/blog/src/content/posts/2023/css-flags.md

 I also have the flags of England, Scotland, and the UK, since the latter flag is made up of the other two flags (plus Northern Ireland’s diagonal stripes).
 Unfortunately I couldn’t get those diagonal stripes correct.

+And Ireland’s in here so I could see some plain vertical stripes.
+Then I added Wales as well, or rather St David’s flag.
+I&nbsp;would have done the official flag, but the dragon doesn’t lend itself to gradients.

 Colours are mostly taken from files on Wikimedia Commons, but I have not copied all of the colours and measurements exactly.
 I tweaked some of the rainbow colours, for example.